Windows

 Please note that the Debian Backend package is a command-line only utility and its only purpose is to generate BrickStore's database.
 It is not usable for anything else.

-BrickStore is also distributed as a Snap via Ubuntu's Snapcraft store: https://snapcraft.io/brickstore You should be able to install it straight from the Ubuntu Software Center.
+BrickStore for Ubuntu is primarily distributed as a Snap via Ubuntu's Snapcraft store: https://snapcraft.io/brickstore You should be able to install and update it straight from the Ubuntu Software Center.

 Arch